J4NS-R/gp-takeout-json-fix/README.md

 ```sh
 python3 fixgptakeout.py [dir]
 ```
 Where `[dir]` is the directory to recursively fix.
-Right after unarchiving your takeout you can use `"Takeout/Google Photos"`i for example.
+Right after unarchiving your takeout you can use `"Takeout/Google Photos"` for example.

 ## Why this matters